6Ione/Simple-Console-login/README.md

 # Simple-Console-login
-A simple login source for console.
+A simple login source for C# console.